Peng-Protocol/Dexhune-P/LAU/LinkGoldDocs.md

 # Link Gold (LAU) Smart Contract Docs

 ## Overview
 Link Gold (LAU) is an ERC20-compliant token with 18 decimals, built on Solidity ^0.8.2.
 It features a dispense mechanism to mint LAU by depositing ETH, a cell-based balance tracking system, and a reward distribution mechanism based on `wholeCycle` and `cellCycle` counters.
 LAU uses Chainlink XAU/USD and ETH/USD oracles to calculate ETH/XAU for minting.
+It integrates with `TokenRegistry` for transfer tracking and supports reward exemptions.

 ## Dispense Mechanism
 The `dispense` function mints LAU by depositing ETH: